Ajala001/infinion-code-challenge/README.md

    dotnet ef database update (for visual studio code users) update-database (for visual studio)

-**API Endpoints**
+API Endpoints
-**User Registration API**
+User Registration API

--Endpoint: POST /api/auth/signUp
+    Endpoint: POST /api/auth/signUp

-**Validation:**
+    Validation:
--Email must be a valid format.
+        Email must be in a valid format.
--Password must be at least 6 characters long, containing at least one uppercase letter, one lowercase letter, and one number.
+        Password must be at least 6 characters long, containing at least one uppercase letter, one lowercase letter, and one number.
-    -

-**Response:**
+    Response:
-- On successful registration, a confirmation email will be sent, and user details will be saved in the database.
+    On successful registration, a confirmation email will be sent, and user details will be saved in the database.

-**User Login API**
+User Login API

-- Endpoint: POST /api/auth/signIn
+    Endpoint: POST /api/auth/signIn

-**Product CRUD Operations**
+Product CRUD Operations

-    - GET /api/products: Get a list of all products, with pagination and optional filters.
+    GET /api/products: Get a list of all products, with pagination and optional filters.
-    - GET /api/products/{productId}: Get details of a specific product by its ID.
+    GET /api/products/{productId}: Get details of a specific product by its ID.
-    - POST /api/products: Create a new product.
+    POST /api/products: Create a new product.
 The request body should contain details like name, description, price, etc.
-    - PUT /api/products/{productId}: Update an existing product.
+    PUT /api/products/{productId}: Update an existing product.
-    - DELETE /api/products/{productId}: Delete a product by its ID.
+    DELETE /api/products/{productId}: Delete a product by its ID.

-**Pagination and Filtering**
+Pagination and Filtering

-    - GET /api/products/filter?SearchQuery=del&PageNumber=1&PageSize=1: Filter products based on price and name.
+    GET /api/products/filter?SearchQuery=del&PageNumber=1&PageSize=1: Filter products based on price and name.